sana2427/AI-and-Data-Science-Intership-Task-12/README.md

-# Task 2: Content-Based Movie Recommendation System with Streamlit GUI
+# Task 2: Recommendation System with Streamlit GUI

 ## Overview
 This repository contains the solution for Task 2: Building a **content-based movie recommendation system** using the **MovieLens dataset**.